International Students: Prepare to Study in the U.S. With This College Checklist

 - Bringing items and mementos from home can help stave off homesickness.

-What to Do Before You Get to Campus
+4 Things to Do Before You Get to Campus

-International students often need to go through several more steps than domestic learners, so it's important to get started with this process early.
 Check with the international students and scholars office at your school for details.
 This office should offer cultural and academic support, as well as a global community to connect with.

-Gather All Necessary Documents
+1. Gather All Necessary Documents

-Some required items include the following:
+Required items often include the following:

 - Passport and valid U.S. student visa

 - Any other immigration documents

 - Acceptance letter from the college and other correspondence with the school